-When you have more than one audience, write clearly and concisely to make your writing as easy to read as possible.
-This will help to make it accessible to everyone.
+When you have more than one audience, we must write clearly and concisely to make your writing as easy to read as possible.
+We must provide documents and formats that are accessible to all.
+This will help to make the LJMU website accessible to everyone.

 How you write makes a difference to the audience.
-GOV.UK recommends that the reading age is 9.
+Web Content Accessibility Guidelines (WCAG) recommend that the reading age is lower secondary level.
+This means we require a reading age of around 12.
 This is an age when most people have a primary vocabulary set of around 5,000 words, and a secondary set of around 10,000 words.
 These words are in everyday use.

 People read the website differently to paper.
-Research has shown that users only read about 20 to 28% of a webpage (opens in a new window).
+World-leading research has shown that users only read about 20 to 28% of a webpage.
 They may not read from top to bottom, and they skip over words.
 The mental effort required to take in the information (cognitive load) increases 11% for every 100 words added to the page.

 So how do people actually get information from the page?
 A website works best when people can quickly find what they need, complete their task, and move on without thinking about it too much.
 Good online content is easy to read and understand.
 It uses: